Papatoetoe: Transport

 Papatoetoe contains two train stations within the suburban limits.
 These include the Papatoetoe railway station situated in Old Papatoetoe and nearby Puhinui railway station situated in Puhinui Road.
 Both the Eastern Line and the Southern Line services both train stations.
 During peak times there is a train approximately every 5 minutes heading towards Britomart.
 It takes approximately 30 minutes from Papatoetoe railway station into Britomart.
 The Puhinui Station Interchange was upgraded in July 2021 to provide a rapid transit network to Auckland Airport, as well as forming a connection with Manukau.
 It takes approximately 10–12 minutes from Puhinui Station to Auckland Airport.

 Auckland Southern Motorway and Southwestern Motorway connect Papatoetoe with Auckland City and Manukau.
 Southwestern Motorway interchanges are on Puhinui Road to the south and Massey Road in Māngere East to the north.
 The Southern Motorway interchange is on East Tamaki Road.

 Sports

 Association football

 Papatoetoe is home to Papatoetoe AFC who compete in the Lotto Sport Italia NRFL Division 1A.

 Papatoetoe is home to Papatoetoe United who play from the sports complex on Great South Road and are affiliated with Auckland Football Federation.

 Cricket

 Papatoetoe is home to the Papatoetoe Cricket Club who play in the Auckland Cricket Championship.

 Rugby league

 Papatoetoe is home to the Papatoetoe Panthers who are affiliated with the Auckland Rugby League.

 Rugby union

 Papatoetoe Rugby Football Club was established in 1946 and plays home matches at the Papatoetoe Sport Complex on Great South Road.

 Tennis

 Papatoetoe is home to two tennis clubs, Papatoetoe Tennis Club located at Papatoetoe Sports Complex and Sunnyside Tennis Club located in the Sunnyside Domain.
 Both clubs are affiliated to Auckland Tennis.
 Sunnyside Tennis Club was formed originally as Puhunui Tennis Club in 1955.

+Culture

+The Grand Orange Lodge of New Zealand, established in 1908, is headquartered in Papatoetoe South.
+The Grand Orange Lodge oversees all Orange Lodges and Districts of the Orange Order in New Zealand.
+They focus on promoting Protestantism and commemorating and celebrating Orange heritage.
+This includes William of Orange's victory in the Battle of the Boyne and the Glorious Revolution.
+They has been observed through holding Orange parades, which consists of marching bands and festivities.
+The biggest parade, known as "The Twelfth" has historically been held in the city.
+The Order’s presence in the suburb dates back to June 1927, when the Papatoetoe Men’s Loyal Orange Lodge No. 117 was officially warranted.
+The following year, they opened the Orange Renown Hall on Dunnotar Avenue.
+In 1956, Papatoetoe Ladies Loyal Orange Lodge was established.